dartmouthcollegelibrary/dcl_wc_metadata_api/README.md

 * `read`: Download record(s) from OCLC
 * `create`: Upload new record(s) to OCLC and set holding(s)
 * `update`: Upload modified record(s) to OCLC
+* `validate`: Perform full OCLC validation (e.g. before create or update)
 * `config`: Set or display WSKey credentials and API preferences

 For read, `<input>` is one or more OCLC numbers (separated only by a comma) or the path of a file containing a list of OCLC numbers, one per line.

-For create or update, `<input>` is the path of a valid MARCXML file containing one or more records.
+For create, update, or validate, `<input>` is the path of a valid MARCXML file containing one or more records.

 All records downloaded by a command are saved to a single file in the current working directory.